Bess Mensendieck: Life

-Mensendieck's books exerted a pervasive influence over German women gym instructors into the 1930s.
+Mensendieck's books had a pervasive influence on German women instructors of gym classes into the 1930s.
 She taught her "Mensendieck System" mainly in Europe (Germany, Netherlands, Norway, Denmark and Austria).
 In 1910 the first institute for the training of gymnastics teachers was founded.
-After the First World War, Mensendieck left Europe, worked mostly in New York and gave annual training courses in Germany and Denmark.
+After the First World War, Mensendieck left Europe, worked mostly in New York, and gave annual training courses in Germany and Denmark.
 She spent the summer months in her Norwegian summer house.
 In the 1950s she lived in Copenhagen for a few years and eventually moved back to New York.

 Mensendieck also worked on the German documentary film Wege zu Kraft und Schönheit (Ways to Strength and Beauty), a silent black and white cultural film about the Weimar Republic directed by Wilhelm Prager released in 1925, which aimed to show the place of the body in modern society in which both men and women were not caring enough about their physical health.

 Mensendieck must have been a petite person with tremendous assertiveness and a room-filling voice.
 In auditoriums she could be heard clearly in the back row.
 Mensendieck was one of the few women who combined the ideas and demands of women's rights activists with her "Mensendieck System".
 "Think for yourself!" was the motto of her teaching.